The Beach Blog

 Cycling is a great way to see the Cornish landscape whilst getting out in the fresh air and burning off some of the kids energy.
 Bude Bike Hire have a range of bikes and equipment available to suit all abilities, with free, downloadable maps to help plan your route, which include the canal, coastal views or rugged farmland and countryside.
 It’s recommended that you book in advance where possible, and helmets are provided, with the optional add-ons of tag-alongs, trailers and child seats.

-With a puzzling maze, a secret hobbit house and plenty of trails to explore, Hidden Valley Discovery Park is a unique day out.
+With a puzzling maze, a secret hobbit house and plenty of trails to explore, Hidden Valley Discovery Park is one of our favourite family-friendly activities in Bude.
 The grounds include six individual gardens within the park for visitors to enjoy, and a detective hunt with plenty of clues to solve.
 There is also a ‘forbidden mansion’, an impressive red brick building with a large labyrinth of rooms, secret passageways, concealed doors, upside-down rooms and exciting surprises.
 Guests can also ride on the miniature train that travels along mile-long railway track right around the perimeter of the park, and unlimited rides with all entry tickets to the park.